-Stop to enjoy a gelato or a cocktail at one of its many cafes or bars, shop around its many stores, and exploring its museums and churches.
+Stop to enjoy a gelato or a cocktail at one of its many cafes or bars.
+Or shop around its many stores, and exploring its museums and churches.

 Take a Boat to Lokrum

 A short, 15-minute boat ride from the old town lies the slightly wild and quite magical island of Lokrum.

-The weather wasn’t great on the day we went, but it meant the island was quiet, giving it an almost surreal atmosphere.
+The weather wasn’t great on the day we went, but the island was quiet, giving it an almost surreal atmosphere.

 Peacocks and rabbits have seemingly overrun the island but appear to be the only ones to call this place home.

 In addition to the local fauna, you’ll find nature trails, swimming spots, a Benedictine monastery, bars, cafes, and a botanical garden.

-The Lokrum Visitor Center, located just around the corner from the Botanical Gardens, featured a special exhibition on the filming of Game of Thrones (Lokrum was used as Qarth in Season 2) which is a must-see for fans, with a chance to sit on the Iron Throne.
+The Lokrum Visitor Center, located just around the corner from the Botanical Gardens, featured a special exhibition on the filming of Game of Thrones.
+Lokrum was used as Qarth in Season 2 of the series.
+We were lucky to have the chance to sit on the Iron Throne while we were there.

 End your journey with a swim in the Dead Sea, a saltwater pool surrounded by rocky cliff.
 As we dried off a few of the bolder peacocks came to say hello.

 When visiting the island, make sure to wear appropriate clothing like hiking shoes; most of the trails are rocky and uneven.
 We visited Lokrum at the last minute, and let me tell you, hiking about in my flip flops and white maxi dress was not easy, and the muddy hem was not a classy look!